Skip to main content

 Pink Noise Generator

-Pink noise offers a balanced, natural sound quality with more bass than white noise.
-Research suggests it may improve deep sleep and memory.
-It sounds similar to gentle rainfall or wind through trees.
+Pink noise offers a balanced sound quality with more low-frequency energy than white noise.
+It sounds similar to steady rainfall or wind through trees, and some listeners prefer it for masking sound at bedtime.

 50%